oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 The backend has verified the ID token using the `jwtVerifier` utility we created.

-The backend connects to our Postgresql instance and has used the query we specified to fetch the needed data at the `/facilities` route.
+The backend connects to our PostgreSQL instance and has used the query we specified to fetch the needed data at the `/facilities` route.

 In `packages/api/routes/facilities.ts`:
 ```bash